Learn To Take Photos of Water

 The most common example of this is leaves on a slow stream or pedals on

 a pool.
-These are long exposures (often > 4 seconds) so you
+These are long exposures (>4 seconds, sometimes 20 or

 may require a neutral density filter along with slow film and a small